o-ikne/Personal-Mini-Projects/README.md

 # Games
-This repository contains some games that I made with Python
+This repository contains some games that I made in Python